 While there are as many ways to do strategic planning as there are companies that engage in the process, the goals of many small businesses are pretty similar.
-In the 2017 Small Business Marketing Trends Report, small business owners stated their primary goals were driving sales, retaining and re-engaging customers, and building brand awareness.
+These goals include:

 Through the strategic planning process, small business owners can identify goals like the ones above and develop actionable strategies to achieve them.

 Increased Organizational Alignment